 - Music: Portland’s outdoor music festival season is usually a Memorial Day to Labor Day season with summer concert series at Edgefield, Oregon Zoo, city parks, and other events like Jazz Fest, Blues Festival, Pickathon, and more.

-- Flowers/Blossoms: mid-March to early April is the best time to view cherry blossoms at waterfront park, tulip fields, and do some wildflower hikes in the gorge (Dog Mountain bloom is usually in May).
+- Flowers/Blossoms: mid-March to early April is the best time to view cherry blossoms at waterfront park, tulip fields, and do some wildflower hikes in the gorge (Dog Mountain bloom is usually in May), while May/June is prime Portland roses season.

 Weather in Portland